Peer-Reviewed Publications

 Work in Progress

 Beyond self-reports: Measuring the effect of e-cigarette taxes using biomarkers.
+Presented at NBER Seminar Series in New York City (2024).

 Immigration and education: Early insights from the Buslift to New York City.
 Presented at Population Association of America Annual Meeting (2025).